claybie/LeafSpringCog/README.md

 Visit the LandSandBoat [project page](https://github.com/LandSandBoat/server/) for more info.
 LeafSpringCog is licensed under [GNU GPL v3](https://github.com/LandSandBoat/server/blob/base/LICENSE).

+Join the official [Rheinland-Pfalz discord](https://discord.gg/NaC6dfVq) for server updates, support, guides and more.

-Join the [FFXiPrivateServers](https://discord.gg/THnWnC9fjr) discord server for information on private servers, LandSandBoat development, client setup for Windows & Linux etc.
+Join the [FFXiPrivateServers discord](https://discord.gg/THnWnC9fjr) server for information on LandSandBoat development and other private servers.